 Exploratory Analyses

 Moderation Analysis.
 We explored whether other factors could moderate the effect of the intervention by adding to the primary model the moderation of the negative prior mindsets, self-esteem, interoception ability, and gaming experience.
-We decided not to test moderation within the primary model, as we did not find strong enough evidence on whether these factors moderate the effects of SMI on cardiovascular and performance outcomes (Yeager et al., 2022).
-Furthermore, we tested the effects of SMI when controlling for the differences in intervention evaluations.
+We decided not to test moderation within the primary model, as we did not find strong enough evidence on whether these factors moderate the effects of the SMI on cardiovascular and performance outcomes (Yeager et al., 2022).
+Furthermore, we tested the effects of the SMI when controlling for the differences in intervention evaluations.

 Quasi-Multiverse Analysis.
 We also explored the robustness of our findings by testing alternative operationalizations of the variables used in the model.
 For positive/negative affect, we used the overall negative and positive affective experiences scores by a) using Principal Component Analysis component scores for positive and negative experiences b) averaging raw scores of the four negative or positive affective experiences (as originally intended by the scale, Fredrickson, 2013; and used in a recent large-scale study, Wang et al., 2021).
 For cardiovascular challenge responses, we used CTI or CO from the pre-match baseline or CO from the match instead of TPR.
 We also used the cardiovascular reactivity scores corrected for the resting state levels from Stage 1 instead of the resting state levels from Stage 3.
 For performance level, we used the number of kills, deaths, and kill-to-death ratio instead of match scores.
 This analysis aimed to describe the range of effect estimates based on all reasonable data analytical decisions.
 Finally, in the exploratory analysis, we tested other reasonable SEM models (e.g., one mediational model for affect and a second for the cardiovascular challenge).